Pink Floyd fans won’t need any explanation for this post’s title. As for the others… well, it’s never too late to become fans of Pink Floyd!

 - If we can’t go for dinner, do we starve?

-- We don’t need a fancy MoMMA to tell us that $5.00 for a coffee is a big rip-off anyway – even if we won’t bust our budget by buying it.
+- We don’t need a fancy MoMMA to tell us that $5.00 for a coffee is a big rip-off – whether or not we bust our budget by spending it.

 Okay then, how can a MoMMA offer true value to its users?